-4. We only want to record from a few inputs, so the fastest way to set up for that is to click the Clear All button to disable all inputs, then record-enable the channels you want to capture.
+- 4. We only want to record from a few inputs, so the fastest way to set up for that is to click the Clear All button to disable all inputs, then record-enablethechannels you want to capture. - 5.
+If you want to record real-time MIDI data from your controllers, click the MIDI Record box.
+Data from all physical MIDI In ports known to Gig Performerwill be captured to a Type 1 Standard MIDI File, with data from eachport recorded onto its own track.